kentcdodds/old-kentcdodds.com/content/blog/how-i-teach/index.md

 working and which aren't based on the responses I get here.

 ### Active Retrieval

+> Intentionally go back and make your brain try to remember what it's naturally
+> forgetting.

 All of my workshop material is available as an open source project on GitHub ("available for private, non-commercial use under the GPL version 3").
 I